Steckschwein/steckschwein.github.io/content/cpuramdecoder/index.md

 ## Waitstate generation

-The Steckschwein is clocked at at 8MHz, and probably more in the future, as the WDC 65c02 is actually rated for 14MHz.
+The Steckschwein is clocked at at 8MHz, and probably more in the future.
+The WDC 65c02 is actually rated for 14MHz, and is known to be overclock-friendly.
 Not all components are capable of that bus speed though, so we need to take care about them.
 The 65c02 has us covered by providing a pin called "RDY", which can be used to stop and freeze the CPU at whatever it is doing right now.
 While accessing slower devices such as the video chip, sound chip and ROM, the Steckschwein halts the CPU for 1 cycle, giving those devices the time they need.

 ![printed board with parts description](images/steckschwein_hw.png) printed board with parts description